 Workplace gender audits

-As part of progress reports due every two years, defined entities need to report on progress against the gender equality indicators.
-In practice, this means defined entities will need to undertake an audit every two years.
+As part of progress reports due every 2 years, defined entities need to report on progress against the gender equality indicators.
+In practice, this means defined entities will need to undertake an audit every 2 years.

 The Commission will seek to prescribe regulations to this effect, noting that regulations are subject to standard legislative processes for approval including consultation with affected sectors.